What Is International Atomic Time (TAI)?

 International Atomic Time is an extraordinarily precise means of time-keeping.
 Atomic clocks deviate only 1 second in about 20 million years.

 The secret to this impeccable precision is the correct measurement of the second as the base unit of modern time-keeping.
 The International System of Units (SI) defines one second as the time it takes a Cesium-133 atom at the ground state to oscillate exactly 9,192,631,770 times.

-To achieve the highest possible level of accuracy, the International Bureau of Weights and Measures combines the output of more than 200 atomic clocks in over 50 national laboratories worldwide to determine TAI.
+To achieve the highest possible level of accuracy, the International Bureau of Weights and Measures combines the output of about 400 atomic clocks in 69 national laboratories worldwide to determine TAI.
 The time scale is weighted, prioritizing the time signal provided by institutions that maintain the highest quality of primary cesium.

 On the other hand, TAI does not take into account the variations in Earth's rotation speed, which determines the true length of a day.
 For this reason, UTC is constantly compared to UT1.
 Before the difference between the two scales reaches 0.9 seconds, a leap second is added to UTC.